pavel-kirienko/o1heap/README.md

 *Mf* -- the total amount of heap space that may be requested by the application in min-size fragments;
 *k* -- the maximum number of fragments.
 The worst case number of min-size memory fragments required is *Hf(Mf,nf) = H(Mf,nf)*.
-The total amount of space needed to accommodate the per-fragment overhead is *(k a)*.
+The total amount of space needed to accommodate the per-fragment overhead is *(k×a)*.
-Then, the total worst-case memory consumption (WCMC), expressed in bytes, is:
+Then, the total WCMC, expressed in bytes, is:

 Hb(M,n,l,a) = a k + (2 l n Mf (⌈log<sub>2</sub>nf⌉ + 1)) / (l+n)